sanujar/ocmcm/README.md

 # Oracle Cloud Minecraft Server Management Scripts (OCMCM)

+## Security Warning

+### **<span style="color:red">WARNING: This script requires *unsecured* private keys for both an Oracle Cloud account in your tenancy and your server.
+If they are compromised while on your or another user's computer, or shared with an untrusted party, attackers may have full access to your Oracle Cloud account and to your server.</span>**

+If you decide to share your keys with another trusted user to use this script, make sure to use a secure means of sharing to avoid compromise during transport.

+Please refer this <a href=https://github.com/sanujar/ocmcm/blob/main/flowchart.svg>helpful flowchart</a> made by a user if you are unsure about this warning.

 ## Introduction

 These scripts were made, by request from non-technical players of a Minecraft server, to give them an easy way to control their server on Oracle Cloud, without having to use the web control panel and SSH manually.